 Hales Corners real estate is some of the most expensive in Wisconsin, although Hales Corners house values don't compare to the most expensive real estate in the U.S.

-Hales Corners is a decidedly white-collar village, with fully 85.11% of the workforce employed in white-collar jobs, well above the national average.
-Overall, Hales Corners is a village of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hales Corners who work in office and administrative support (14.82%), sales jobs (14.38%), and healthcare (10.90%).
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Hales Corners is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Hales Corners is a village of professionals, sales and office workers, and managers.
+There are especially a lot of people living in Hales Corners who work in management occupations (13.28%), sales jobs (11.98%), and healthcare (10.92%).

 Also of interest is that Hales Corners has more people living here who work in computers and math than 95% of the places in the US.

-The population of Hales Corners is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.89% of adults in Hales Corners have a bachelor's degree or even advanced degree.
+The citizens of Hales Corners are very well educated compared to the average community in the nation: 37.56% of adults in Hales Corners have a bachelor's degree or even advanced degree.

-The per capita income in Hales Corners in 2010 was $38,036, which is wealthy relative to Wisconsin and the nation.
-This equates to an annual income of $152,144 for a family of four.
-However, Hales Corners contains both very wealthy and poor people as well.
+The per capita income in Hales Corners in 2018 was $41,864, which is wealthy relative to Wisconsin and the nation.
+This equates to an annual income of $167,456 for a family of four.

+Hales Corners is a somewhat ethnically-diverse village.
 The people who call Hales Corners home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hales Corners residents report their race to be White, followed by Asian.
-Important ancestries of people in Hales Corners include Polish, Irish, Italian, and English.
+Important ancestries of people in Hales Corners include German, Polish, Irish, Italian, and English.

 The most common language spoken in Hales Corners is English.
-Other important languages spoken here include Spanish and Miao/Hmong.
+Other important languages spoken here include Polish and Spanish.